Llinos Medi: Political views

 Her personal priorities are the economy, health and wellbeing of the citizens of North Wales.

 She believes that rules on political donations need to be stricter.

 Awards

 Medi was added to the list of 100 Welsh Women who have made a significant and lasting impact within their fields of expertise compiled by the Women's Equality Network in 2020.

 Personal life

 She is a farmer's daughter.
-She married, later divorced and has two children, Elliw and Twm.
-In 2015 she and her children became homeless and she talked about this in her maiden speech as the new MP for Ynys Môn.
+She was married but is now divorced and has two children, Elliw and Twm.
+In 2015 she and her children became homeless, and she talked about this in her maiden speech as the new MP for Ynys Môn.